FAQ:Opening and Saving Files

 - If you export as an M4A (AAC) (FFmpeg) file and type "rhythms.mp3", a warning will be shown because you would export a file that Windows would see as an MP3 but contained MP4 audio.

-On GNU/Linux if you export an audio file that has any period in the file name, Audacity will warn you (unless the implied extension is a recognised alternative extension for your chosen format).
+On Mac and GNU/Linux if you export an audio file that has any period in the file name, Audacity will warn you (unless the implied extension is a recognised alternative extension for your chosen format).
 If you answer "Yes" to the warning, Audacity will not add the standard extension for the format.
 So if you need a period within the file name you must answer "No" to any warning, then add another period followed by the correct extension at the end of the name.
 Otherwise the file may not be playable.

 Characters forbidden by the operating system